apollographql/apollo-server/docs/source/performance/caching.md

 ```

 When the response is not cacheable, the header has the value `Cache-Control: no-store`.

+To be cacheable, all of the following must be true:
+- The operation has a non-zero `maxAge`.
+- The operation has a single response rather than an [incremental delivery](../workflow/requests#incremental-delivery-experimental) response.
+- There are no errors in the response.

 If you run Apollo Server behind a CDN or another caching proxy, you can configure it to use this header's value to cache responses appropriately.
 See your CDN's documentation for details (for example, here's the [documentation for Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html#expiration-individual-objects)).